I'm on birth control. How does it affect my mood?

 There are also more serious side effects of birth control that many women experience.
 For example, studies have shown that yeast infections are more common in people who take birth control.
 This is because birth control disrupts the body’s natural hormone balance which can sometimes lead to yeast overgrowth.

 No one knows your body better than yourself.
 If you don’t feel aligned with your birth control, talk to your doctor about finding a better fit for you.
 Trust your instincts and remember that there are other options.
-For more resources like this, head to the Stix Library.
+For more resources like this, head to our blog, Real Talk.